-The study of anthropology at the University of Washington is comprised of three sub-disciplines:
+Study of anthropology at the University of Washington comprises three sub-disciplines:

 The Department of Anthropology offers the following undergraduate programs:

 The Bachelor of Arts degree with a major in anthropology